Spokane Hoopfest: Notable Appearances

 Over the years, Spokane Hoopfest has drawn numerous notable basketball figures.
 In 2017, NBA star Kevin Durant made an unannounced appearance at Nike Center Court, where he participated in a 3-on-3 exhibition game and interacted with fans.
 The visit, organized in partnership with Nike, was part of the promotional campaign for his KD10 signature shoe.

 In 2019, former Gonzaga University men's basketball standouts Rui Hachimura, Corey Kispert, and Josh Perkins appeared at the event.
 The trio engaged with fans and served as judges for the Hoopfest dunk contest, a popular annual feature that draws large crowds and media attention.
 In the years since, the contest has continued to draw high-profile guests, including NBA Hall of Famer Gary Payton, who served as a celebrity judge in 2024.

-Spokane native and NBA all-time assists leader John Stockton, a longtime supporter of the event, is also frequently spotted attending Hoopfest, as is fellow Gonzaga legend Adam Morrison, a former participant and youth champion who has remained involved over the years.
-Other notable attendees have included NBA players Kareem Abdul-Jabbar, Klay Thompson, Isaiah Thomas, Brandon Roy, Jamal Crawford, Nate Robinson, and Kelly Olynyk.
+Spokane native and NBA all-time assists leader John Stockton, a longtime supporter of the event, is also frequently spotted attending Hoopfest as is fellow Gonzaga legend Adam Morrison, a former participant and youth champion who has remained involved over the years.
+Other notable attendees have included additional Gonzaga alumni and NBA players Kelly Olynyk, Domantas Sabonis, Drew Timme, and Andrew Nembhard, as well as NBA players Kareem Abdul-Jabbar, Klay Thompson, Isaiah Thomas, Brandon Roy, Jamal Crawford, and Nate Robinson.

 Impact on 3x3 Basketball

 In 2024, members of the U.S. men's 3x3 basketball team, including former NBA player Jimmer Fredette, acknowledged Spokane Hoopfest's significant role in promoting the growth of 3-on-3 basketball in the United States.
 Fredette, participating in the Paris Olympics, expressed interest in attending Hoopfest in the future, highlighting its importance in youth development and community engagement.
 Team USA coach Joe Lewandowski praised the event, stating that Spokane "has a lock" on the 3x3 model, emphasizing its influence on the sport's national and international expansion.
 He also noted that USA Basketball has previously recruited teams from Hoopfest, underscoring its prominence in the 3x3 basketball landscape.

 Even before the sport’s Olympic spotlight, Hoopfest was already shaping future stars.
-Hailey Van Lith, a 2024 U.S. Olympic 3x3 team member and current Chicago Sky point guard, credited Hoopfest as a formative influence.
+Hailey Van Lith, a 2024 U.S. Olympic 3x3 team member and current Connecticut Sun point guard, credited Hoopfest as a formative influence.
 In 2019, while still in high school, she teamed up with future college and WNBA stars Paige Bueckers and Aliyah Boston to win the elite women’s division.
 Reflecting on the event, she said, “It’s fast.
 It’s super physical.
 And it’s just competitive.
 I just love the vibe of it,” adding that the experience helped fuel her interest in pursuing 3x3 at the highest level.